DeeNA95/TYCL/README.md

-I'll use this to build the data analysis tool
+I've used this to build the data analysis tool